Gay Marriage, Slippery Slope to Polygamy?

 If you fear gay marriage because polygamy might come next, I doubt there’s really much to worry about.

-Posted on October 19, 2012, in feminism, gender, LGBTQ, psychology, relationships, sex, sexism, women and tagged feminism, gay marriage, gender, LGBT History Month, LGBTQ, polygamy, religion, sex, sexism, women.
+Posted on October 19, 2012, in feminism, gender, LGBTQ, psychology, relationships, sex and sexuality, sexism, women and tagged feminism, gay marriage, gender, LGBT History Month, LGBTQ, polygamy, religion, sex and sexuality, sexism, women.
 Bookmark the permalink.
 17 Comments.